ipopescu/docs/source/docs/casper/developers/json-rpc/json-rpc-transactional.md

 ### `account_put_deploy_result`

-The result contains the [deploy_hash](./types_chain.md#deployhash), which is the primary identifier of a Deploy within a Casper network.
+The result contains the RPC API version and a [deploy_hash](./types_chain.md#deployhash), which is the primary identifier of a Deploy within a Casper network.

 |Parameter|Type|Description|
 |---------|----|-----------|